Inbreeding Coefficient (COI) Calculator

 What COI measures

 The Coefficient of Inbreeding (COI) measures the probability that a dog inherits two identical copies of a gene from the same ancestor.
-A higher COI means more genetic homozygosity — the dog is more likely to be homozygous at any given gene, including genes that carry harmful recessive alleles.
+A higher COI means more genetic homozygosity — the dog is more likely to be homozygous at any given gene, which is the entire point of linebreeding: concentrating the qualities of a chosen line.

 Wright's formula